LukeSvastiAntelope/AntelopeData2026/ARCHITECTURE.md

 ## Overview
 This document details how the Market Maker Agent application is organized and how different parts of the system collaborate.
 The application is built on Next.js (using the latest App Router) and leverages multiple frameworks and libraries for an end-to-end solution:

 • React for rendering UI.
 • Tailwind CSS and NextUI for styling and component frameworks.
 • MySQL (and occasionally SQLite) for data persistence.
 • JSON Web Token (JWT) based authentication.

 ## Main Components

 - **Frontend (Next.js + React)**
   • The code resides in the "app" folder, using Next.js’ new file-based routing conventions.
   • We have grouped folders "(auth)" and "(secure)" within "app" to structure public (unauthenticated) versus protected (authenticated) routes:
     - (auth): Contains pages like login, register, and account verification.
-    - (secure): Houses pages for profiles, bets, predictions, and payments, enforcing authentication through a SecureLayout.
+    - (secure): Houses pages for profiles, bets, predictions, payments, markets, dashboards, strategies, and more; it enforces authentication through a SecureLayout.
+  • New pages in (secure) include: dashboard, predictions, payment, bets, markets, about, strategy, logout.
   • Global styles are implemented through Tailwind CSS (see globals.css).
 NextUI is used to provide common styled components like Cards, Buttons, and Modals.

 - **Backend (API Routes)**